ANALYSIS - MF Global proves Enron-era accounting lives on

 HARD TO TRACK

 It's hard to track the intricacies of repo-to-maturity deals.
 A few other financial firms including Oppenheimer, Nomura Holdings and Merrill Lynch have disclosed that they use the structure.
-Nomura had exposure to European periphery debt of $3.6 billion at the end of September, but the Japanese firm has since reduced that to $884 million.
-Of the September total, the repo-to-maturity transactions came to $594 million, and that total has since been cut to $102 million.
+Much like MF Global, Nomura used the deals to help build a bet on European debt that was as high as $3.6 billion at the end of September, but which has now been cut by the Japanese firm to $884 million.
+A New York spokesman for Nomura could not immediately be reached for comment.

 Accounting and financial experts are starting to call for a re-examination of the repo structure that MF Global used.
 "We are talking to FASB about whether that is a policy that ought to be changed," Schapiro said on Thursday, referring to the Financial Accounting Standards Board.
 In response, a FASB spokesman declined immediate comment.